Menstrual Bleeding vs. Spotting - The Facts

 The colour can help differentiate a period from spotting, although the blood may be brown at the beginning or end of the period.
 Some people see large clots or strings of blood with their monthly period, which is less common with spotting.

 Before addressing the reasons why spotting may occur, let’s first provide some characteristics that set it apart from menstrual bleeding.

 Some characteristics of spotting include:

-- Associated with predictable menstrual cycle events: Unexplained spotting is often irregular.
+Unexplained spotting is often irregular.
 But spotting can also occur alongside ovulation.
-Some women experience a day or two of light spotting every month.
+Some people experience a day or two of light spotting every month.

-- Often a different colour from a woman’s normal menstrual period: Some women spot brown blood.
+Some people spot brown blood.
 Others find that the blood from spotting is lighter, a different texture, or smells odd.

 Disclaimer: Crimson Conversations content is not written by medical professionals.
 If you have any health concerns or persistent pain, please visit your GP or gynaecologist.